Dr Richard Dune

 Conclusion

 In the end, embracing CQC standards is not just about meeting regulatory requirements; it's about a commitment to delivering the highest quality of care.
-As Paul McNulty wisely stated, "If you think compliance is expensive, try non-compliance."
+As Paul McNulty wisely stated,

 In the world of health and social care, the true cost of non-compliance is not just financial but measured in the impact on human lives.
 Therefore, let us strive not just for compliance but excellence, where high-quality care is our unwavering goal, and meeting CQC standards is a natural consequence of our commitment to those we serve.